vassovass/Liquor-Licence-Site-v2/content/pages/homepage.md

 ### Benefits Grid

 #### Proven Track Record
-With over 20 years in the industry and one of the highest approval rates in South Africa, you can trust your application is in expert hands.
+With over 20 years in the industry and one of the highest approval rates in Cape Town, you can trust your application is in expert hands.

 #### Authority Recognition
 Recognised and recommended by the Liquor Licencing Authority as one of the best liquor licence agents in the industry.